TheCloverClub/helpfulhamper/README.md

 2.Fonts:

   a.
-Lato Normal 400 is our primary font and should be used for helpful hamper 3 step instructions and filed titles
+Lato Normal 400 is our primary font and should be used for helpful hamper 3 step instructions and field titles

   b.
 Lato Bold 700 can be used for fonts on buttons such as the browse and submit buttons on helpful hamper